Drunken Robot Pornography

 Drunken Robot Pornography is a 2014 first-person shooter game developed and published by Dejobaan Games.

 Gameplay

 Drunken Robot Pornography is a first-person shooter game.

 Plot

-In the future, in Boston Massachusetts, wearing a robot suit, you are a gladiator who fights in the arena to acquire badges and some email messages.
+In the future, in Boston Massachusetts, wearing a robot suit, the player character is a gladiator who fights in the arena to acquire badges and some email messages.

 Development and release

 Drunken Robot Pornography was developed and published by the American indie developer Dejobaan Games.
 Dejobaan Games previously developed The Wonderful End of the World (2008) and AaaaaAAaaaAAAaaAAAAaAAAAA!!! — A Reckless Disregard for Gravity (2009).

 The game was first announced on 1 April 2010 as an April fool's Joke.

 It was released worldwide on 19 February 2014.

 Reception

 Drunken Robot Pornography received mixed or average reviews according to review aggregator Metacritic, based on 6 reviews.